 In the past, J.D.
 Power car ratings were broken down into three subcategories.
 First they rated the corporation, then the nameplate or make, finally a model.
 For example, General Motors is a corporation, which owns the nameplate of Chevrolet, which makes the Malibu.
 They discontinued this system several years ago, and now only produce full reports at the model level.

-Lexus ranks highest in vehicle dependability among all nameplates for a fourth consecutive year.
-The gap between Lexus and all other brands is substantial, with Lexus averaging 89 PP100 compared with second-ranked Buick at 110 PP100.
-Following Buick in the rankings are Toyota (111), Cadillac (114) and Honda and Porsche (116).
+Lexus ranks highest in vehicle dependability among all nameplates for a fifth consecutive year along with Porsche.
+The gap between these makes and all other brands is substantial, with Lexus and Porsche averaging 110 PP100 compared with third-ranked Porsche at 123 PP100.
+Following Toyota in the rankings are Buick (126), Mercedes Benz (131) and Hyundai (133).

 Finally, J.D.
 Power produces used car ratings by the category in which the car competes.
 The category is usually defined by the way in which a car is used, or the size of the car.
 For example, there are minivans, sports utility vehicles (SUVs), and there are compact cars.
 The most dependable used cars, by category include: